 Calgary leads 2-0 early in the second period before goals by Gaston Gingras and David Maley tie the game 2-2.
 On a hunch, Montreal coach Jean Perron sends out his checking line of Skrudland, Mike McPhee and Claude Lemieux to start overtime.
 The Canadiens win the opening faceoff and Skrudland finishes a 2-on-1 break by directing a pass from McPhee past goaltender Mike Vernon.

-Skrudland becomes the first player since Cy Wentworth of the Chicago Blackhawks in 1931 to score his first NHL playoff goal in overtime of the Final.
+Skrudland becomes the first player since Cy Wentworth of the Chicago Black Hawks (then two words) in 1931 to score his first NHL playoff goal in overtime of the Final.

-1971: Jean Beliveau goes into retirement as a 10-time Stanley Cup winner when the Canadiens rally from a two-goal deficit to defeat the Chicago Blackhawks 3-2 in Game 7 of the Final.
+1971: Jean Beliveau goes into retirement as a 10-time Stanley Cup winner when the Canadiens rally from two goals down to defeat the Chicago 3-2 in Game 7 of the Final.
 The packed house at Chicago Stadium roars its approval when Dennis Hull gives the Blackhawks a 1-0 lead late in the first period and again when Danny O'Shea makes it 2-0 at 7:33 of the second.
-But the game turns late in the second when Jacques Lemaire takes a slap shot from near the red line that sails past goaltender Tony Esposito, cutting Chicago's lead to 2-1.
+But the game turns late in the second when Jacques Lemaire takes a slap shot from near the red line that sails past goalie Tony Esposito, cutting Chicago's lead to 2-1.
 Henri Richard scores late in the second to make it 2-2, then puts Montreal ahead 3-2 at 2:34 of the third.
-Rookie goaltender Ken Dryden makes 31 saves, 12 in the third period, to help the Canadiens win the Cup for the 17th time.
+Rookie goalie Ken Dryden makes 31 saves, 12 in the third period, to help the Canadiens win the Cup for the 17th time.
 Though Beliveau is scoreless in Game 7, he finishes the playoffs with 22 points in 20 games, tied for third in the League.

 Video: 1971 Cup Final, Gm7: Henri Richard lifts Habs

-1973: Bobby Orr of the Boston Bruins is named the winner of the Norris Trophy as the NHL's top defenseman for the sixth straight season.
+1973: Bobby Orr of the Boston Bruins wins the Norris Trophy as the NHL's top defenseman for the sixth straight season.
 It's the first time in League history that any player wins an individual award six times in a row.
 Orr ends 1972-73 with 29 goals and 101 points; Guy Lapointe of the Canadiens is second among defensemen in each category with 19 goals and 54 points.

 1978: The Canadiens' streak of 11 straight wins in the Final (Game 6 in 1973, sweeps in 1976 and 1977, and the first two games in 1978) ends when they lose 4-0 to the Bruins at Boston Garden in Game 3.
 Gerry Cheevers makes 16 saves for the eighth and final playoff shutout of his NHL career.
 Jean Ratelle sets up first-period goals by Gary Doak and Rick Middleton, and Peter McNab scores a goal and has an assist in the third.
 It's the first loss in the Final by the Canadiens since Game 5 in 1973.